 If the problem is, in fact, your website, you may see a higher drop in conversions, but you will continue to see your engagement numbers stay stagnant or even decline indicating poor website performance is likely to blame.
 In this scenario, website improvements should be made.
 Ideally, you can improve your conversion rates and generate more leads without reinvesting in X, Y, and Z until your website is more optimized to convert the extra traffic.
 After all, why would you want to pay to send traffic to a site that doesn’t convert?

 A lot can be gleaned from your website marketing reports, but it’s important to understand what you are reading.

 Equally important is the ability to understand the metrics you are getting in relation to each other, and what conclusions you can draw from what you are seeing.

-If you are working with a digital marketing company, ask questions, have conversations, and work to better understand what they see in your reports so that you better understand how your website is performing.
+If you are working with a web design company, ask questions, have conversations, and work to better understand what they see in your reports so that you better understand how your website is performing.